 Localized thresholds for SRA #4 - South Los Angeles County Coastal, assuming a 1 acre site and 25m from receptors.
+1) Max local emissions are associated with either the site preparation phase or the re-paving phase and only includes onsite equipment (fugitive dust and off-road equipment).

-For localized emissions, the emissions levels are estimated to be above the localized thresholds for a one-acre site located within 25 meters of a receptor, as per the SCAQMD lookup tables.
-The majority of these PM emissions are associated with fugitive dust (58% of PM{10}).
+For localized emissions, the emissions levels are estimated to be above the localized thresholds for a oneacre site located within 25 meters of a receptor, as per the SCAQMD lookup tables.
+The majority of these PM emissions are associated with fugitive dust (58% of PM10).

 Note that this analysis does not include any Tier 4 engines.
-Tier 4 compliant engines significantly reduce emissions of particulate matter (PM) and oxides of nitrogen (NO_x).
+Tier 4 compliant engines significantly reduce emissions of particulate matter (PM) and oxides of nitrogen (NOx).
 The PM fugitive dust mitigation in the CalEEMod analysis for the proposed Project was limiting vehicle speeds to 15 mph and watering 2x per day (for a 55% reduction).
 Without additional dust mitigation or diesel engine mitigation, impacts could be potentially significant.

 AQ-Alt1 Tier 4 Engines: The construction alternative of the installation of a new pipeline shall utilize Tier 4 final engines on all equipment greater than 50 hp along areas of the northern sections (not the 0.5 miles nearest the Carson Plant).
+AQ-Alt2 Fugitive Dust: The construction alternative of the installation of a new pipeline shall utilize watering of all disturbed areas at least 3x per day along areas of the northern sections (not the 0.5 miles nearest the Carson Plant).